IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 The device is usually also the policy enforcement point for the ACLs, and a caching resolver is  typically located on the same device.
 In addition to convenience, there is a shared fate advantage: as all three components are running on the same device, if the device is rebooted, clearing the cache, then all three components will  get restarted when the device is restarted.

-Where the solution is more complex is when the MUD controller is located elsewhere in an Enterprise, or remotely in a cloud such as when a Software Defined Network (SDN) is used to manage the ACLs.
+Where the solution is more complex and sometimes more fragile is when the MUD controller is located elsewhere in an Enterprise, or remotely in a cloud such as when a Software Defined Network (SDN) is used to manage the ACLs.
 The DNS servers for a particular device may not be known to the MUD controller, nor the MUD controller be even permitted to make recursive queries to that server if it is known.
 In this case, additional installation specific mechanisms are probably needed to get the right view of the DNS.

+A critical failure can occur when the device makes a new DNS request and receives a new set of IP addresses, but the MUD controller's copy of the addresses has not yet reached their time to live.
+In that case, the MUD controller still has the old address(es) implemented in the ACLs, but the IoT device has a new address not previously returned to the MUD controller.
+This can result in a connectivity failure.

 # DNS and IP Anti-Patterns for IoT Device Manufacturers {#dns-anti-p}